 One of the city’s oldest and most storied neighborhoods, Greenwich Village is affectionately known by locals as “the Village.”
-The charming nabe is known for its tree-lined streets of 19th-century rowhouses and was a haven for artists, bohemians and counterculture movements in the 20th century.
-With the Stonewall uprising in 1969, the Village also became the birthplace of the modern LGBT rights movement.
-The western portion of the neighborhood, aptly named the West Village, is one of NYC’s most prominent LGBT neighborhoods to this day.
+The charming nabe is known for its tree-lined streets of 19th-century rowhouses, and was an important haven for artists, bohemians and counterculture movements in the 20th century.
+Upon the Stonewall uprising in 1969, the Village also became the birthplace of the modern LGBTQ rights movement.
+The western portion of the neighborhood, aptly named the West Village, is one of NYC’s most prominent LGBTQ neighborhoods to this day.

 The East Village has quickly become one of Manhattan’s most up-and-coming areas.
-Hordes of young professionals and creatives have moved in to take advantage of the relatively affordable rents (for now, at least!) and hit the thriving bar and restaurant scene, where new establishments open up on the regular.
+Hordes of young professionals have moved in to take advantage of the relatively affordable rents (for now, at least!) and hit the thriving bar and restaurant scene, where new establishments open up on the regular.
 On weekends, you can expect lots of 20-somethings going bar-hopping, and a little rowdiness.
 The neighborhood is divided into three subsections: Alphabet City (in reference to Avenues A through D to the east of 1st Avenue), Little Ukraine and the Bowery.

 Historically, the East Village has been home to edgy creatives and is believed to be the birthplace of punk rock.
-Although still a little rough around the edges, gentrification is giving the East Village a facelift.
-The much improved Tompkins Square Park, once an unsafe no-go zone, is now one of the neighborhood’s top focal points.
+Although still a little rough around the edges, gentrification is giving the area a facelift.
+The much improved Tompkins Square Park, once an unsafe no-go zone, is now the neighborhood’s proud focal point.

 The residential, family-oriented Upper East Side is renowned for its peace and quiet, luxury high-rise apartments and world-class shopping.
 It’s also home to several of New York City’s most famous museums, including the Met and the Guggenheim, many of which are located along a portion of Fifth Avenue nicknamed Museum Mile.
 Central Park makes up the western border of the neighborhood.
 A popular Saturday Night Live sketch starring Leslie Jones poked fun at stereotypes surrounding the UES in 2019.